rorygreig/udacity-RL-collaboration-competition/README.md

 # Collaboration and Competition - Udacity Deep Reinforcement Learning
-Implementation of "Collaboration and Competition" multi-agent reinforcement learning project from Udacity Deep RL Nanodegree.
+Implementation of _"Collaboration and Competition"_ multi-agent reinforcement learning project from Udacity Deep RL Nanodegree.

-This is a Deep Reinforcement Learning algorithm to solve the "Tennis"" Unity environment, where the aim is to train two agents to collaborate to play tennis.
+This is a Deep Reinforcement Learning algorithm to solve the _"Tennis"_ Unity environment, where the aim is to train two agents to collaborate to play tennis.

 This repo contains a solution to the environment using the MADDPG algorithm for multi-agent RL.

 All the code is contained in the `./src` directory, with `./src/maddpg` for the MADDPG implementation.
-This can be run from the `src/main.py` script (see **"Run"** section below for details).
+This can be run from the `src/main.py` script (see [Run](#run) section below for details).

 ### Environment
 The size of the state space is 24 for each agent, so 24x2, which represents each agents observations .